Canner/vulcan-demo/doc/template/README.md

     LIMIT 1
     ```

-    The block `{% req user %} ... {% endreq %}` is a query block (TBD, line to doc) which tells Vulcan that we want to save the query result to `user` variable instead of outputting as responses.
+    The block `{% req user %} ... {% endreq %}` is a [query block](./api-building/sql-builder) which tells VulcanSQL that we want to save the query result to `user` variable instead of outputting as responses.

     Now we can get the result of this query and throw an error when the result equals `0`.